Executive Summary

 Understanding eligibility is not about predicting outcomes.
 It is about replacing fear and assumptions with clarity.
 Before comparing policies, worrying about claims, or ruling yourself out, it helps to understand how insurers think about work ability, duties, and health impact.

 Eligibility is rarely binary.
+For high-risk workers, eligibility decisions are usually shaped by the interaction between occupational exposure, functional reliability, safety requirements, and long-term work sustainability rather than by diagnosis alone.
 It sits on a spectrum shaped by experience, capability, and circumstance.
 Gaining that understanding is the first step toward informed decisions, before definitions, exclusions, or comparisons come into play.